Nintendo Network: Nintendo Show 3D and Nintendo TV

 Nintendo TV was a video gaming online magazine published by Future Publishing for Nintendo Network.
-It was produced by the team behind the Official Nintendo Magazine and featured video reviews and previews and footage of upcoming and recently released Nintendo games.
-Episodes were released monthly on the Nintendo eShop, Nintendo Channel and YouTube where users could watch all the latest news, reviews and previews of Wii, Wii U, Nintendo DS, Nintendo 3DS and Virtual Console games.
+It was produced by the team behind the Official Nintendo Magazine and featured video reviews, previews and footage of upcoming and recently released Nintendo games.
+Episodes were released monthly on the Nintendo eShop, Nintendo Channel and YouTube where users could watch all the news, reviews and previews of Wii, Wii U, Nintendo DS, Nintendo 3DS and Virtual Console games.
 The series was exclusive to PAL region consoles.

 Nintendo Show 3D was a video gaming online show produced by Nintendo and hosted by Jessie Cantrell.
 It featured video previews and footage of upcoming and recently released Nintendo 3DS retail and digital game titles.
 Episodes were released every two weeks on the Nintendo eShop free of charge.
 This series was exclusive to North American Nintendo 3DS consoles.
-Nintendo Show 3D released its last episode on March 28, 2013.
+Nintendo Show 3D ended on March 28, 2013.

 Short films

 The Nintendo eShop offered a wide range of downloadable video content for the Nintendo 3DS.
-These videos are mostly offered in 3D, and are downloaded right to the system's memory.
-In order to produce and distribute these short films Nintendo has partnered with companies such as BreakThru Films, Black Box Productions, Atlantic Productions, Ka-Ching Cartoons and DreamWorks Animation.
-Nintendo also planned to expand this video distribution service to even larger companies like DreamWorks, bringing exclusive content to Nintendo 3DS and Wii U owners.
-Most films were made unavailable throughout the years and the service was completely discontinued on March 27, 2023, with the Nintendo eShop closure.
+These videos were mostly offered in 3D, and were downloaded right to the system's memory.
+In order to produce and distribute these short films Nintendo partnered with companies such as BreakThru Films, Black Box Productions, Atlantic Productions, Ka-Ching Cartoons and DreamWorks Animation.
+Nintendo also planned to expand this video distribution service to even larger companies like DreamWorks, producing exclusive content for the Nintendo 3DS and Wii U. Most films were removed throughout the years and the service was discontinued on March 27, 2023, with the Nintendo eShop closure.

 Chat services

-Nintendo has stated that Nintendo Network provided the means for users to chat via text, voice, and video.
-All three means of chatting was available on the Wii U through its Wii U Chat and Miiverse services.
+Nintendo stated that Nintendo Network provided the means for users to chat via text, voice, and video.
+All three means of chatting were available on the Wii U through its Wii U Chat and Miiverse services.
 On the Nintendo 3DS, the Swapnote (Nintendo Letter Box) application allowed users to send handwritten notes, pictures, and sound to one another through the Nintendo Network, powered by the SpotPass delivery service.
 Users were also able to globally communicate with one another through the Miiverse social network service.